Methodology

 ISO 27001 A.8.5 (Secure authentication — implement secure sign-on procedures based on authentication restrictions): ISO A.8.5 requires secure authentication especially for privileged accounts

-DORA Art.9.4 (Protection and prevention — implement robust network and infrastructure security controls): DORA Art.
-9(4) mandates strong authentication for administrative ICT access
+DORA Art.9.4 (Protection and prevention — sound network management, least-privilege logical access, strong authentication and cryptographic keys, change management, patches): DORA Art.
+9(4) requires strong authentication especially for administrative access, combined with "controls that address access rights" for privileged roles

 NIS2 Art.21.2j (Use of multi-factor authentication, secured communications, and emergency communications): NIS2 Art.
 21(2)(j) requires multi-factor authentication for privileged access